The $100M Pivot: Why Centers for Medicare & Medicaid Services Just Supercharged Chronic Care Management

 Average Reimbursement by Medicare is $42-$120 per patient, per month.

-Using CCM with RPM software will maximize positive outcomes for both providers and patients.
+Using CCM with Remote Patient Monitoring (RPM) software will maximize positive outcomes for both providers and patients.
 CCM will allow you to bill, while RPM will allow providers time to collect, analyze, and communicate with patients the following data points:

 1. Blood Pressure